trimble-oss/website-modus-bootstrap.trimble.com/content/utilities/overflow.md

 utilities: true
 ---

-Barebones `overflow` functionality is provided for two values by default, and they are not responsive.
+Bare-bones `overflow` functionality is provided for two values by default, and they are not responsive.

 <div class="bd-example bg-white d-md-flex">